// the machinist's manual · v0.1

 shell

-$ machine up blog # create + start + provision VM "blog", clone the repo $ machine ssh blog # interactive shell, cwd = ~/code/blog
+$ machine up blog # new name: wizard writes [blog], then create + start + provision, clone the repo $ machine up default # zero-config: create + start a base VM named "default", no wizard $ machine ssh blog # interactive shell, cwd = ~/code/blog

 i